aogaili/ssr-helper/README.md

 ## SSR Helper

-This pacakge aims to simplify Meteor's servering rendering process.
+This pacakge aims to simplify Meteor's server rendering process.
 Specifically:

 1. **Make Meteor.User() works during server rendering**, accessing ```Meteor.user()``` during Meteor server rendering process will result in
 ```Meteor.userId can only be invoked in method calls or publications```